 The Board of Directors has the overall responsibility for the management of the Bank and supervises the Executive Leadership Team.
 Under the current management structure, the Board of Directors outlines the overall principles governing the affairs of the Group, whereas the Executive Leadership Team is in charge of the day-to-day management, observing the guidelines and regulations issued by the Board of Directors.
-The Board of Directors must give specific authorization to transactions which are unusual or of great significance for the Bank.
-The Board of Directors must also consider from time to time whether the financial position of the Bank is sound in the context of the Bank's operations and ensure that the bookkeeping and asset management is controlled in a satisfactory manner.
+The Board of Directors must give specific authorization for transactions if the individual purchase or sales price exceeds DKK 350 million.
+The Board of Directors must also consider from time to time whether the financial position of the Bank is sound in the context of the Bank's operations and ensure that the book-keeping and asset management is controlled in a satisfactory manner.

 The Board of Directors, which consists of non-executive directors, is elected by the shareholders of the Bank at the General Meeting with the exception of those directors who are elected pursuant to prevailing law concerning employee representation on the Board of Directors (currently four).
 Under Danish law, employees of companies that have employed an average of at least 35 employees in the preceding three years are entitled to elect directors corresponding to one-half the number of directors elected by the General Meeting.
-The members of the Board of Directors elected by the employees are elected for terms of four years and they hold the same rights and obligations as any member of the Board of Directors elected for a one-year term and the number of such directors may range from six to ten (currently nine).
+The members of the Board of Directors elected by the employees are elected for terms of four years and they hold the same rights and obligations as any member of the Board of Directors elected by the General Meeting.
+The members of the Board of Directors elected by the General Meeting are elected for a one-year term and the number of such directors may range from six to ten (currently eight).
 Directors are eligible for re-election.
-According to Danish law, the members of the Executive Leadership Team may not also be members of the Board of Directors are eligible for re-election.
-According to Danish law, the members of the Executive Leadership Team may not also be members of the Board of Directors are eligible for re-election.
+According to Danish law, the members of the Executive Leadership Team may not also be members of the Board of Directors of the Bank.